danfuzz/samizdat/doc/samizdat-0-lib/constants.md

 A value used when no other value is suitable, but when a value is nonetheless required.
 It is defined as `@Null`, that is, a type-only value with type tag `"Null"`.

-#### `nullBox`

-A value used in place of a box, when the would-be set value of the box is never needed.
-It is defined as `@NullBox`, that is, a type-only value with type tag `"NullBox"`.

 #### `ENTITY_MAP`